Alpha-Buchotep/WindowsUpdateServicesBlocker/README.md

  This value measured in second.

- You can view service events in the Events Log.
-Apps&Services > WUP Blocker tree.
+ You can view service events in the Events Log > Apps&Services > WUP Blocker tree.

 ## Event numbers and messages